Integrated Water Systems Research

 NREL offers the following integrated water systems capabilities.

-We perform cutting-edge analysis and develop unique multisector and multiscale model frameworks to address critical planning and operational decisions at the energy-water-land nexus.
+We perform cutting-edge analysis and develop unique multisector and multiscale model frameworks to address critical planning and operational decisions at the energy-water-land nexus, , including climate change impacts on the energy and water sectors.

-NREL researchers evaluate synergies between energy and water infrastructure to identify opportunities where greater integration can lead to mutual benefits and improved reliability and resilience.
+NREL researchers evaluate synergies between energy and water infrastructure to identify opportunities where greater integration can lead to mutual benefits and improved reliability and resilience across these sectors.

-NREL develops novel technologies, along with innovative manufacturing practices, to improve the efficiency and reduce the cost of water treatment and desalination.
+NREL investigates novel treatment technologies and treatment trains, along with innovative manufacturing practices, to improve efficiency and reduce the cost of water treatment and delivery at premise, community, regional, and national scales.

-We provide on-the-ground expertise to support the development, validation, demonstration, and deployment of water technologies and integrated solutions.
+We provide on-the-ground expertise to support the development, validation, demonstration, and deployment of practical and efficient water technologies and integrated solutions.

-NREL provides objective, technology-neutral support to help decision makers address technical, policy, social, and economic barriers to support optimized energy-water-land system integration.
+NREL provides objective, technology-neutral support to help decision makers address technical, policy, social, and economic barriers to support optimized energy-water-land system integration with a changing climate.

 Learn more about integrated water systems research.Contact Us